PERSONAL DATA PROTECTION CHARTER.

 – Answering requests for information

-Contact forms are made available to visitors on the FBF Website, enabling them to ask questions and find out more about the services it provides.
-The data collected from these forms is only used to reply to visitors’ questions.
+Contact form is made available to visitors on the FBF Website, enabling them to ask questions and find out more about the services it provides.
+The data collected from those form is only used to reply to visitors’ questions.

 -Fulfilling our missions (e.g. following up press relations);